jsh-ox/phishing-detection-hybrid/README.md

 ## Ethics and responsible use

-This project is **defensive research only**.
-Raw email data is never published, trained model weights are deliberately withheld (dual-use), and the repository is private until assessment.
+This project is **protective research only**.
+Raw email data is never published, trained model weights are deliberately withheld to prevent dual-use.
 See `NOTICE` and `docs/` for the full LSEPI, ethics, and data-protection documentation.